 The client who owns this pine is a cribbage player, and after noodling trees during the day we retire to the kitchen table where he proceeds to lesson me in cribbage, usually with shocking losses.
 The styling of this pine dates from the very first visit to his house when we discovered our common interest in […]

-I feel a bit guilty about not showing more of the deciduous trees I’m working on, as they form about 45% of my collection.
-It is a sad default to be primarily blogging about the junipers and other conifers, but the reason is that conifers can sometimes be designed in a day, whereas the deciduous […]
+I feel a bit guilty about not showing more deciduous trees I’m working on, as they form about 50% of my collection.
+The reason is that conifers can sometimes be designed in a day, whereas the deciduous I have are either very young, or poorly balanced and old—both of which need 10 or 15 years […]

 This juniper has been growing in my backyard for a year.
 It’s a client tree, another of the great native yamadori that was collected by Randy Knight of Oregon Bonsai.
 Junipers don’t like to be repotted very early, they do better when repotted in late spring when it’s warmer.
 So this tree, which is in […]